 Jo Allen, Ph.D., Meredith College Class of 1980, took office as the eighth president of the College on July 1, 2011.
-She is the first Meredith College alumna to assume leadership of the 130-year-old institution, one of the largest private colleges for women in the United States.
+She is the first Meredith College alumna to assume leadership of the 131-year-old institution, one of the largest private colleges for women in the United States.
 Allen brought her extensive experience as a faculty member, administrator, and scholar to her current role.

 Since taking office, President Allen has guided Meredith to an enviable position of strength and vitality.
 After leading a collaborative, community-wide process to develop a comprehensive strategic plan, Meredith Forever, Allen and the Executive Leadership Team have overseen its implementation with impressive results.
-In the years since the rolling plan was put in place, Meredith has exceeded enrollment and retention goals; raised more than $90 million in Beyond Strong, its largest fundraising campaign ever; earned the highest rating from the U.S. Department of Education for financial stability; launched the Going Strong brand initiative; established StrongPoints®, the College’s signature coaching and personal advising program; created a personal and professional development program for the community; and built or renovated buildings and infrastructure across campus, including Johnson Hall, the College’s most iconic building, the Lowery Fitness Center, the Elizabeth Triplett Beam Fountain Plaza, a new building for Exercise & Sports Science and Communications, and more.
+In the years since the rolling plan was put in place, Meredith has exceeded enrollment and retention goals; raised more than $90 million in Beyond Strong, its largest fundraising campaign ever; earned the highest rating from the U.S. Department of Education for financial stability; launched the Going Strong brand initiative; established StrongPoints®, the College’s signature coaching and personal advising program; created a personal and professional development program for the community; and built or renovated outdoor spaces, buildings and infrastructure across campus, including Johnson Hall, the College’s most iconic building, the Lowery Fitness Center, the Elizabeth Triplett Beam Fountain Plaza, a new nutrition lab, a new building for Exercise & Sports Science and Communications, and more.

 A North Carolina native, Allen earned her Master’s degree from East Carolina University and her doctorate from Oklahoma State University.
 Both her M.A. and her Ph.D. are in English literature, with an emphasis in Technical and Professional Communication.
 Her B.A. from Meredith is also in English.
 She served as tenured associate professor of English at East Carolina University and at North Carolina State University in addition to her administrative roles.
 Dr. Allen was an American Council on Education Fellow at the University of Virginia.